-Analysis | Here’s how a federal judge believes Trump likely broke the law
+Analysis | Here’s how a federal judge believes Trump probably broke the law

 In other words, Trump let the veil drop.
 He wasn’t concerned that fraud might have occurred and that the will of the voters was lost.
 He was simply worried about getting those votes he needed — and wanted the Republican secretary of state to play ball.
 This is a corrupt intent.
 This is dishonest.

 “The illegality of the plan was obvious,” Carter wrote of the obstruction allegation. “...
 President Trump vigorously campaigned for the Vice President to single-handedly determine the results of the 2020 election.
 As Vice President Pence stated, ‘no Vice President in American history has ever asserted such authority.’
-Every American—and certainly the President of the United States—knows that in a democracy, leaders are elected, not installed.
+Every American — and certainly the President of the United States — knows that in a democracy, leaders are elected, not installed.
 With a plan this ‘BOLD’” — quoting Eastman — “President Trump knowingly tried to subvert this fundamental principle.”

 There were legal implications from the ruling for the House committee and for Eastman.
 But, particularly when coupled with the finding last month that Trump probably entered into a civil conspiracy with extremist groups similarly aimed at blocking the 2020 election, Carter’s assertion that a preponderance of evidence suggested that Trump violated the law is historic and enormously significant.

-A crime was likely committed by the sitting president in order to retain power.
+A crime was likely committed by the sitting president to retain power.